o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-at, --all-templates`**

   Outputs all of the templates that are registered in the `o3de_manifest.json` file and the current engine's `engine.json` file.
-Ignores repos.

 - **`-ares, --all-restricted`**